-You know the source of your income today, but do you know the sources you need in order to live comfortably in retirement?
-The answer is probably a combination of your pension, Social Security, and deferred compensation.
-For some, it may also include part-time work.
+You know the sources of your income today, but do you know what retirement income sources you’ll need to allow you to live comfortably later?
+The answer is probably a combination of Social Security, personal savings, investments and employee-sponsored retirement plans.

 If you're eligible to receive a pension benefit in retirement, call your benefits office and ask for your accrued and projected pension benefits.

 - Your accrued benefit is the annual amount you'd receive at your pension plan's normal retirement age if you left your job today.